-Meetings will only be held via remote access if the governing board or Trust is satisfied that that the meeting can be held fairly and transparently.
-If this cannot be done, the governing board or Trust will consult with the parent to discuss how a face-to-face meeting can be arranged that will be convenient for them.
+Meetings will only be held via remote access if the local academy committee or Trust is satisfied that that the meeting can be held fairly and transparently.
+If this cannot be done, the local academy committee or Trust will consult with the parent to discuss how a face-to-face meeting can be arranged that will be convenient for them.